 Cyber security continues to be a top concern for IT departments and business leaders across industry lines.
 An organization’s overall security posture is heavily dependent on end-user behavior.
-Every employee, regardless of their position, plays a crucial role in preventing security breaches, safeguarding confidential data, and keeping critical applications up to date.
+Regardless of their position, every employee plays a crucial role in preventing security breaches, safeguarding confidential data, and keeping critical applications up to date.

-Without a comprehensive cyber security policy in place, companies can struggle to maintain best practices and insulate essential infrastructure from a variety of cyber threats, from ransomware attacks to social engineering campaigns.
-But before organizations can create an effective security program, they first need to understand how internal policies and controls can ward off cyber attacks.
+Without a comprehensive cyber security policy in place, companies can struggle to maintain best practices and insulate essential infrastructure from various cyber threats, from ransomware attacks to social engineering campaigns.
+But before organizations can create an effective security program, they first need to understand how internal policies and controls can ward off cyberattacks.

 What is the purpose of cyber security policy?

-For many modern organizations, a cyber security policy serves a variety of functions.
-These policies provide general and specific guidelines for the appropriate use of business technologies, creates standards of behavior for end-users, and outlines employees’ responsibilities for protecting data and technology.
-As noted by McAfee, a cyber security policy combines several sections that outline different facets of an organization’s security program.
+For many modern organizations, a cyber security policy serves various functions.
+These policies provide general and specific guidelines for the appropriate use of business technologies, create standards of behavior for end-users, and outline employees’ responsibilities to protect data and technology.
+McAfee noted that a cyber security policy combines several sections that outline different facets of an organization’s security program.

 The first portion typically describes general expectations and roles, helping companies establish a clear hierarchy of responsibilities.
 Following this general overview, the cyber security policy should provide a detailed breakdown of specific guidelines, including compliance requirements, key security risks, and incident response procedures.

 Developing a written cyber security policy offers many benefits for companies of all sizes and in every industry.
-These documented programs are a vital link between people, processes, and technologies.
-When security incidents occur, employees must be able to reference and understand their company’s cyber security policy.
+These documented programs are vital for people, processes, and technologies.
+When security incidents occur, employees must reference and understand their company’s cyber security policy.

-More importantly, these policies help cultivate a higher level of security awareness and accountability.
+More importantly, these policies help cultivate a higher security awareness and accountability level.
 With heightened awareness, end-users can identify suspicious activity and take the appropriate steps to prevent large-scale data breaches.
 However, since every industry relies on different technologies and adheres to distinct regulatory requirements, it’s vital to align cyber security policies within an organizations’ unique circumstances.

 The impact of human error